-Pre-exposure prophylaxis (PrEP) uses antiretroviral drugs (ARVs) to protect HIV-negative people from HIV before potential exposure to the virus.
+Pre-exposure prophylaxis (PrEP) is a daily course of antiretroviral drugs (ARVs) that can protect HIV-negative people from HIV before potential exposure to the virus.

 The case for PrEP

 Started in 2007, the iPrEx study was the first to offer PrEP.
 PrEP was provided to 2,500 men who have sex with men at 11 sites in six countries on four continents.
 It found that the HIV infection rate in HIV-negative gay men who were given PrEP was reduced by 44% compared with men taking a placebo.
-Among those who took PrEP seven days a week, the risk of infection was reduced by 99%.7 Similarly, the IPERGAY study, which offered PrEP at six hospitals in France and Canada, reported an 86% reduction in the HIV infection rate compared to those taking a placebo.16
+However, importantly, among those who took PrEP seven days-a-week as prescribed, the risk of infection was reduced by 99%.15 Similarly, the IPERGAY study, which offered PrEP at six hospitals in France and Canada, reported an 86% reduction in the HIV infection rate compared to those taking a placebo.16

 The Partners PrEP trial recruited 4,758 heterosexual couples in which one partner was living with HIV across Kenya and Uganda.
 The risk of HIV infection was reduced by 62% among those who took tenofovir and 73% among those who received Truvada.17 Additionally, a number of trials have shown the effectiveness of PrEP in preventing HIV infection among women at a high risk of HIV.18

 It is cost effective

 PrEP drug costs are lower than HIV treatment costs, both per-dose and for the duration of use.
-Moreover, PrEP is used as needed as opposed to lifelong for treatment.13 With an estimated cost of less than 5% of an HIV programme’s total budget, PrEP is considered by UNAIDS to be a key component of a Fast-Tracked response.14
+Moreover, PrEP is prescribed to be taken consistently, but only when someone is at heightened risk of HIV, whereas, should someone acquire HIV, they will need to be on antiretroviral treatment (ART) for their entire life in order to stay healthy.20 With an estimated cost of less than 5% of an HIV programme’s total budget, PrEP is considered by UNAIDS to be a key component of a Fast-Tracked response.21

 There is a demand

-Demand for PrEP is rising among people at substantial risk of infection.
-A multi-country survey of people at higher risk of HIV infection found that 61% of respondents would “definitely” use PrEP if it was available.15 Up to 92% of men who have sex with men surveyed in India said that they were likely to use PrEP.24
+Demand for PrEP is rising among people at substantial risk of HIV infection.
+A multi-country survey of people at higher risk of HIV found 61% of respondents would “definitely” use PrEP if it was available.23 Up to 92% of men who have sex with men surveyed in India said that they were likely to use PrEP.24

 In the UK, around half of men who have sex with men have shown an interest in taking PrEP.25 One study has predicted that providing PrEP with annual HIV testing alongside improved treatment services to just a quarter of men who have sex with men in the UK with a high risk of HIV infection, could prevent over 7,000 new HIV infections by 2020.26